Dr Antonio Forte

 During his academic journey, Antonio has also worked as consultant for a few companies, including InBev and Embody Orthopaedic, helping them to develop new products and optimising their designs to achieve durable performances, respectively.

-Together with David Melancon (Polytechnique Montreal) and Benjamin Gorissen (KU Leuven), Antonio is organiser of “Functionality Through Nonlinearity” (split into Metamaterials and Soft Robotics), which is the third most attended focus session at the APS March Meeting.
-The APS March meeting is the largest (>12000 attendees in 2023) and most prestigious physics conferences in the world, known for its size, diversity of topics, and the presentation of cutting-edge research in various areas of physics.
+Together with David Melancon (Polytechnique Montreal) and Benjamin Gorissen (KU Leuven), Antonio is organiser of “Functionality Through Nonlinearity” which is the first sessions for number of submissions at the APS March Meeting (one of the most prestigious physics conferences in the world).
 He has also been involved in the organisation of other international workshops and conferences (e.g., ICoBT, IERASG Biennial Symposium, STLE Frontiers etc.) and collaborations between researchers and artists (including AirGiants, a UK based art collective involved with King’s thanks to the King’s Artists Residency fund).

 Research interests